Early naval vessels of New Zealand: First gunboat

 In 1846 the Colonial Records of Revenue and Expenditure listed the purchase of a gunboat for Porirua Harbour for 100 pounds 17 shillings and 6 pence.
 This modest acquisition was the first boat purchased by a governing authority in New Zealand for use as a vessel of war.

 The boat was a longboat which had been recovered from the wreck of the barque Tyne, near Sinclair Head, Wellington on 4 July 1845.
 No name for the boat is mentioned in any sources.
 Carpenters from HMS Calliope converted her into a gunboat.
 She was lengthened, fitted with a 12 pdr carronade at the bow, and equipped also with a small brass gun as protection against musket shot.

 The Calliope took the boat to Porirua in July 1846.
 The gunboat was used for some time at Porirua on patrol duty, manned mainly by crew from the Calliope.
 In December it was transferred to Wanganui, again aboard Calliope.
-At Wanganui a young crew member accidentally wounded a Māori chief with a pistol.
-The Māori wanted the surrender of the youth, which was refused, and this was the direct cause of the Gilfillan murders.
+At Wanganui a young midshipman severely wounded a minor Putiki chief with an accidental pistol shot.
+Māori wanted the surrender of the young officer, which declined, led a small party of Māori to take on utu by the Gilfillan murders.
 The gunboat saw more action in Wanganui until, damaged by its own gun recoil, it was disarmed in late 1847.